xieyuheng/inner/persons/jean-yves-girard/linear-logic.md

   We have two levels of connectives.

   - Multiplicative -- communication without problems of synchronization.
-  - Additive -- handles synchronization
+  - Additive -- handles synchronization.

+- **Xie**: In actor model based language, we also have two levels.

+  - Functional programming.
+  - Message passing.

 - To model the concept of cost.